WebAhead5/datavis/README.md

 https://datavis-jm.netlify.app

 Please register, uplaod some data (csv, json, xlsx) and start creating some beautiful charts.
+Charts can then either be downloaded as JPEGS, or saved in your Chart History.

 #### Sample Data to use with our app: